planetofsoundrockschool/planetofsoundrockschool.github.io/ACCESSIBILITY.md

 - [ ] Test with various color vision simulations
 - [ ] Check button and link contrast in all states

+### WCAG 2.2 Specific Testing
+- [ ] Test Focus Appearance: Focus indicators are clearly visible on all backgrounds
+- [ ] Test Focus Not Obscured: Tab through page, ensure no focused elements are hidden by header
+- [ ] Test Target Size: All clickable elements are at least 24x24px (use browser dev tools)
+- [ ] Test on mobile: Touch targets are at least 44px and don't cause unwanted zoom

 ## Browser Support
 The accessibility improvements support:
 - Modern browsers with CSS custom properties